 - Previous studies indicate that transcripts from chat counseling sessions are 1/3 as long as transcripts from face-to-face conversations.
 This is largely because counselors are more likely to offer reassurance and approval during face-to-face meetings (see citation 8).
 Be conscious of this and include these types of comments in your chat session.

 - Treat your conversation as if it were taking place in-person.
-It is important that you and the consumer avoid unnecessary distractions such as the television during instant messaging (Day & Schneider, 2000).
+It is important that unnecessary distractions such as television are avoided during instant messaging (Day & Schneider, 2000).

 Choosing an Instant Messaging Service